 This charming fishing village overlooked by the ruin of Bruce’s castle has an excellent selection of art galleries and craft shops.

 A steep-sided fjord, which provides a tranquil overnight anchorage for listening to silence and stargazing.

 A coastal stroll on the Caladh walk, which is part of the Cowal Way, takes you to this picturesque loch-side village.

-Board Splendour in the Holy Loch Marina at 1600.
-After a welcoming glass of bubbly and the skippers safety briefing we head off for the Kyles of Bute, world famous for tranquility and scenic beauty.
+Board Splendour in the Holy Loch Marina at 1600hrs.
+After a welcoming glass of bubbly and the skipper’s safety briefing we head off for the Kyles of Bute, world-famous for tranquillity and scenic beauty.
 The anchor is dropped and it is time for a pre-dinner drink and some nibbles.
 At 1930 dinner is served and consists of local meat or fish with a selection of fresh vegetables and potatoes beautifully prepared by the onboard chef.
-This if followed by pudding, cheeses, coffee and chocolates.
+This if followed by pudding, cheeses and coffee.
 At 2230 the generator is shut down and it is time for a wonderfully sound sleep accompanied by the sound of the sea gently lapping on Splendours wooden hull.

 At 0730 the generator is started and the kettles put on for an early cup of tea or coffee.
 At 0830 a hearty breakfast is served consisting of juice, cereal/porridge, toast and todays cooked breakfast.
 At 0930ish we up anchor and head for Rothesay and a visit to fabulous Mount Stuart House and gardens.
 On returning to the boat lunch is served, this is normally soup and sandwiches or a salad followed by tea of coffee.
 After lunch we head off up the Kyles to Loch Riddon to anchor for the night.
 Here you can try your hand at fishing or help the skipper set the lobster pots while the chef is preparing another delicious dinner.